jamiedidthis/quartz/content/books/gender and our brains.md

 * Gender distortions and appalling racism interlinked
 * “Complementarianism” is rooted in 18th century philosophy that justifies unequal distribution of rights ([[authors/jean-jacques rousseau|Rousseau]])
 * Getting “Steinached” in the 1920’s
-* PMS: a western myth and self-fulfilling prophecy? cf: [[notes/culture-bound syndrome|culture-bound syndrome]]
+* PMS: a western myth and self-fulfilling prophecy? cf: [[notes/disgust is a culture-bound syndrome|disgust is a culture-bound syndrome]]
 * The menstrual distress questionnaire: individuals who had never menstruated were indistinguishable from those who had
 * No focus on the positive behavioral changes and improved cognition, cf. *[[books/the woman in the body|The Woman in the Body]]*
-* [[notes/behaviorist theory|Behaviorism]]: a school of thought based on the idea that it’s not only appropriate but perfectly acceptable to extrapolate from animal to human behavior
+* [[notes/behaviorist theory proves retributive justice does not work|Behaviorism]]: a school of thought based on the idea that it’s not only appropriate but perfectly acceptable to extrapolate from animal to human behavior
-* Complementarianism linked to evolutionary theory and then used as justification for existing social hierarchies ([[notes/moral dumbfounding|moral dumbfounding]]?)
+* Complementarianism linked to evolutionary theory and then used as justification for existing social hierarchies ([[notes/moral dumbfounding is not moral reasoning|moral dumbfounding is not moral reasoning]]?)
 * “Evolutionary psychologists come firmly under the heading of scientists-as-explainers-of-the-status-quo.”
 * “Sex difference” studies reflect a biased perspective, preexisting beliefs, foregone conclusions, and misrepresented findings
 * Patterns of behavior are rarely stable but will change according to external circumstances; if what your participants do and say change when someone else is present, then the pattern of behavior cannot be interpreted as innate, fixed, or hardwired